 What’s Contributing To Your Ambivalence About Having Children?

-The following list of inquiries includes many of the questions I pose and explore with my therapy and coaching clients who are exploring the question of whether or not they want to have children.
+The following list of inquiries includes many of the questions I pose and explore with my therapy and coaching clients who are exploring the why and whether want to have children.

 The questions aren’t designed, necessarily, to help you “solve” your ambivalence or decide conclusively if you do or don’t want to be a parent (though if that’s what you get from reading these, great!).
 The questions are, however, designed to help you deepen your understanding of your ambivalence and confusion, to help you strengthen your own self-awareness around what’s contributing to an obviously important question, and to help you make contact with different parts of yourself that have something to say about this issue.